lochappy/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 4. Describe how, and identify where in your code, you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-The code for training the model is located in the fourteenth cell of the ipython notebook.
+The code for training the model is located in the 15th cell of the ipython notebook.

 To train the model, I used an Adam optimizer with learning rate of 1e-1 as stated in 13rd cell.
 The model was trained across 1000 epochs with batch size of 32.
 The best accuracy recorded at epoch 380th was 99.1% on the original validation set.

 #### 5. Describe the approach taken for finding a solution.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 The code for calculating the accuracy of the model is located in the 12th cell of the Ipython notebook.
+Here is my iterative process to find a suitable architecture:
+1. Design a architecture
+2. Train model
+3. Test on validation set, if the accuracy is less than requirement, modify the architecture, then go to step 2.

 My final model results were:
 * validation set accuracy of 99.1%

-I chose the architecture described in [this paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf), which exploited the multiscale feature maps of the CNN to improve the overall accuracy of the models.
+My architecture was similar to the one described in [this paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf), which exploited the multiscale feature maps of the CNN to improve the overall accuracy of the models.
+Remarkably, instead of using dropout, which actually harmed the perfomance, this architecture used the skip connection, which connected the feature map of the second convolutional layer directly to the 4th one.
+As a result, this connection let the information of smaller scale, which could vanish through the pooling layer, flow directly to the fully connected layer, making the model more scale-invariant.

 ### Test a Model on New Images